alx-so/react-native-autocomplete-multiselect/README.md

 # react-native-autocomplete-multiselect

 Lightweight, flexible dropdown picker for React Native, featuring autocomplete (typeahead) functionality.
-It emulates the <select> interfaces for each platform, making it ideal for use cases like tagging, contact lists, country selection, or any functionality requiring list-based selection.
+It emulates the ```<select>``` interfaces for each platform (android, ios), making it ideal for use cases like tagging, contact lists, country selection, or any functionality requiring list-based selection.

 ## Installation